Types of residential care

 same unit as residents with dementia?

-- Is the facility free of unpleasant odors?
+- Is the setting free of unpleasant odors?

 - Do indoor spaces allow freedom of movement and promote independence?